yujiecui/queue/README.md

 Before beginning to run simulations, make sure you have registered and logged onto [FlexSimHC](https://flexsim.com/clinical-trials), and downloaded the FlexSimHC module.
 You should also see a serial number to activate the module.
 To activate, go to the Help menu -> Liscence Activation, and provide the Activation ID and click Activate.

-For general questions about FlexSim, please go to [FlexSimHC](https://flexsim.com/clinical-trials) website or watch a intro video here.
+Watch the intro video here, or go to [FlexSimHC](https://flexsim.com/clinical-trials) website for general questions about the software.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/oAgYD6WnWis/0.jpg)](https://www.youtube.com/watch?v=oAgYD6WnWis "Video Title")